ziatdinovmax/GPim/README.md

 ## What is GPim?

-GPim is a python package that provides an easy way to apply Gaussian processes (GP) and GP-based Bayesian optimization to images and hyperspectral data, as well as to theoretical lattice models, in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) (without a need to learn those frameworks).
+GPim is a python package that provides an easy way to apply Gaussian processes (GP) in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) to images and hyperspectral data (without a need to learn those frameworks) and to perform GP-based Bayesian optimization on grid data.
 For the examples, see our papers:

 GP for 3D hyperspectral data: https://arxiv.org/abs/1911.11348